Professor Stefan Bauernschuster

 You have an excellent master's degree in Economics or about to finish your master's studies?
 You are interested in applied microeconomic questions in the fields labor, population, health, education, or environmental economics?
 Then, this PhD position might be worth considering.
 We are looking forward to receiving your application to dpe@uni-passau.de.
 Please do not hesitate to contact me in case of any remaining questions via stefan.bauernschuster@uni-passau.de.

-The following exams are organized by the chair:
+The following exams are offered by the chair this semester:

 How birth control impacted maternal and infant mortality rates